redis/lettuce/README.md

 framework.
 Support for advanced Redis features such as Sentinel, Cluster and Redis data models is included.

-This version of lettuce has been tested against Redis and 3.0.
+This version of lettuce has been tested against Redis 3.0.

 * Works with Java 6, 7 and 8
 * synchronous and [asynchronous connections](https://github.com/mp911de/lettuce/wiki/Asynchronous-Connections)